 An element of our business strategy is to enter into collaborative or license arrangements with other parties, under which we license our drug candidates to those parties for development and commercialization or under which we study our drug candidates in combination with other parties' compounds or biologics.
-For example, in addition to our Novartis, Lilly, Innovent and Zai Lab collaborations, we have entered into clinical study relationships with respect to several of our programs, including epacadostat, and are evaluating strategic relationships with respect to several of our other programs.
+For example, in addition to our Novartis, Lilly, Innovent, Zai Lab and InnoCare collaborations, we are evaluating strategic relationships with respect to several of our other programs.
 However, because collaboration and license arrangements are complex to negotiate, we may not be successful in our attempts to establish these arrangements.
 Also, we may not have drug candidates that are desirable to other parties, or we may be unwilling to license a drug candidate to a particular party because such party interested in it is a competitor or for other reasons.
 The terms of any such arrangements that we establish may not be favorable to us.
 Alternatively, potential collaborators may decide against entering into an agreement with us because of our financial, regulatory or intellectual property position or for scientific, commercial or other reasons.
 If we are not able to establish collaboration or license arrangements, we may not be able to develop and commercialize a drug product, which could adversely affect our business, our revenues and our future revenue prospects.